jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 #set page(numbering: "1")
 = Floresta: Move Async-std to Tokio <proposal>
 == Concepts Preview <concepts-preview>
 The proposal is about changing the async runtime from `async-std` to `tokio` in the Floresta project.
 The project is a fully-validating Bitcoin node in Rust.
-The change is proposed by the lead developer and maintainer of the project, Davidson Souza.
-The main goal is to improve performance and enhance features that `async-std` cannot provide.
-Here some bullet points about the concepts that will be used in the proposal:
+The change is proposed by the lead developer and maintainer of the project, #link("https://github.com/Davidson-Souza")[Davidson Souza].
+The main goal is to improve performance and enhance features that `async-std` at the moment does not provide.
+Here some information about the concepts that will be used in this proposal:
 === Rust
 Rust is a programming language focused on memory safety and performance.
 Its `Async` features was developed to be in the standard library but the `Runtime` was outsourced to the community.